-- We use CCTV in various locations around the academy site to ensure it remains safe.
+- 12.1 We use CCTV in various locations around the academy site to ensure it remains safe.
 We will follow the ICO's guidance for the use of CCTV and comply with data protection principles. - 12.2 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
-Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use. - 12.3 Any queries about the CCTV system should be directed to the Data Protection Lead.
+Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use. - 12.3 A Data Protection Impact Assessment (DPIA) will be conducted if CCTV is being installed at